CHeggan/Few-Shot-Classification-for-Audio-Evaluation/README.md

 Example of 3 5-way 1-shot audio tasks, with support sets (left) and query sets (right).

-In simplified code: For each pre-trained model and each considered dataset, the evaluation framework does the following:
+In simplified code, for each pre-trained model and each considered dataset, the evaluation framework does the following:
 ```python
 # Consider some number n of few-shot classification tasks, we use n = 10,000
 for _ in range(num_few_shot_tasks):